cookie777/myengsite/content/posts/actiivty-log-electric-fan.md

 ---
-# title: "Actiivty Log Mirror"
+# title: "Actiivty Log Electric Fan"
-# title: "My activity as for TOEFL;  7/11/2020"
+# title: "My activity as for TOEFL;  7/22/2020"
-title: "Activity logs regarding English; Mirror"
+title: "Activity logs regarding English; Electric Fan"
-date: 2020-07-11T06:23:20Z
+date: 2020-07-22T08:23:31Z
 draft: false
 ---

 # 💡 Today's Topic

-A mirror reflects ourselves.
-It has an interesting feature, which is it shows the left and right opposite.
-However, it doesn't reflect upside down.
-Some people say it shows the back and front side the opposite.
-A lot of people, including me confuse this fact.🚪
+An electric fan is a device to make something cool or cold.
+Its system is simple, just make a wind.
+The advantage is it is cheaper than an air conditioner and it uses little electricity.
+However, the fan just makes wind and not so cold🎐
 ---

 # 🌱 A look-back on the day